seansovine/interpreter_project/README.md

 hey, it's nice and motivating to have goals, and we're sure to learn from any work we do on this.

+## Progress

+So far we have implemented a basic version of the scanner, supporting single-character tokens, using the `FileUtf8Reader` described below.
+We will start by implementing a Rust version of his parser from the book.
+But then we will make our own language with some of its own bells and whistles, and for that we will modify the parser, including the scanner part.

 ## Some code ideas

 __Lazy file char iterator:__